haron-IV/olx-price-arichiver/README.md

 ## Frontend 👨‍💻

 To run frontend properly firstly you have to run the API in order to do it you can run the applicartion by dev mode `pnpm dev`.

-## TODO 🏗️

-❌ - not done
-✅ - done

-✅ replace everythig regarding group announcements savings.
-Saving the data to extendal .json file.
-Everything should be stored in sidgle data.json file.

-❌ add confirmation to archive button

-❌ archive page (frontend, endpoints)